boulder-on/JPassport/README.md

    - This is a challenge because the code needs to be compiled as a module

 # Release Notes
+- 0.7.0-21
+  - Added support for arrays of GenericPointer
+  - Added Pointer as a sub-class of GenericPointer for better JNA compatability
+  - Added the ability to use a Proxy object rather than writing a full new class
+    - Using a Proxy is faster to create, but slower to invoke.
+Proxies are much slower than invoking a normal method, but the code to handle the native call is much less optimized as well.
+  - The RefArg annotation can be added to an interface to indicate that all arrays should be read back after a call.
 - 0.6.0-21
   - Support Java 21
   - Make specifying byte padding in records/structs optional.